JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - How are factual errors detected in text?

-- When local coherence is eroded and factual errors are made, is the mistake attributable to the attention?
+- When factual errors are made, is the mistake attributable to the attention?

-- Does increased output or prompt length affect MIPS?
+- - Does increased output or prompt length affect MIPS?
 Are errors more detectable in short text?
 If so, is this because the query vector is diluted?